digital-land/digital-land-postgres/README.md

 ## Running this locally to load data into local postgres

-Prerequisites
+**Prerequisites**

 A running postgres server (tested with PostgreSQL 13)

 Assumption is target digital_land db already has entity and dataset tables.
 In other words migrations are up to date.

 There is a docker compose file to help in using this code locally.
+If you have postgres up and running on host machine and you don't need to used docker compose, then set the env variables and run load.sh in the task directory.
+If you want to use docker-compose then read on.

 First build the image.